projf/projf-explore/fpga-pong/README.md

 You can then build `top_pong` etc. as you would for any Vivado project.

+NB.
+You can safely ignore Vivado warnings about unused button constraints when building top_pong_v1 to v3: `No port matched btn_` and `set_property expects at least one object`.

 ### Other Xilinx Series 7 Boards

 It's straightforward to adapt the project for other Xilinx Series 7 boards:

 1. Create a suitable constraints file named `<board>.xdc` within the `xc7` directory
 2. Make a note of your board's FPGA part, such as `xc7a35ticsg324-1L`
-3. Set the board and part names in tcl, then source the create project script:
+3. Set the board and part names in Tcl, then source the create project script:

 ```tcl
 set board_name <board>